On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Introduction

 Among the investigation of quantum autoencoders, the compression rate is a significant indicator on the efficiency of quantum autoencoders.
 A given set of states may only admit a certain compression rate, which is closely related with the inner pattern or the structure of input states \cite{romero2017quantum}.
 For example, the input states of qutrits in \cite{pepper2019experimental} were specifically constructed from polarization qubits using a single-photon source to allow them to be compressed to qubits with perfect compression rate of $100\%$.
 It is highly desirable to figure out general criteria for the compression rate of a quantum autoencoder.
 In this work, the compression rate is defined as the fidelity between the trash state (which represents the superfluous information and can be obtained via partially observing the original state) and the reference state (a fixed pure state for evaluation).
 We analyze the relationship between the compression rate and the inner structure of the input states.
 In particular, we establish a formula about the optimal compression rate for a set of known input states and provide an analytical solution to the optimal unitary operation that achieves the optimal compression rate.
-Such findings may provide deeper insights for theoretical research and guidance for experimental applications.